There are many more things to do in Cagliari than you’d expect – so many, that even locals hardly get to do them all.

 Walk around the Ghetto degli Ebrei

-One of the nicest things to do in Cagliari is walking around the Ghetto degli Ebrei, between Via Santa Croce and Via Stretta in Castello.
-Little remains of the area where the Jewish community lived until it was expelled in 1492.
+Little remains of the area where the Jewish community lived until it was expelled in 1492, but the area between Via Santa Croce and Via Stretta in Castello is truly pretty.
 The Santa Croce church in Via Santa Croce has been built on top of a synagogue.

 Enjoy sunset from Via Santa Croce

-If you are a fan of the golden hour, one of the things to do in Cagliari is heading to the terrace of Via Santa Croce in time for sunset.
+If you are a fan of the golden hour, head to the terrace of Via Santa Croce in time for sunset.
 The view of the roofs of Stampace and that of the coast is breathtaking.
 There is a very popular bar, called Libarium, that’s also a fantastic place to sit and have a drink.

 Take in the views from Bastione

-Speaking of views, one of the best things to do in Cagliari is heading to Bastione di San Remy, which was built between 1899 and 1902 .
+Speaking of views, another place for incredible ones is the Bastione di San Remy, which was built between 1899 and 1902 .
 In the summer months, it is a gathering point as there are a couple of good bars on the terrace.
 There is a staircase that from Piazza Costituzione takes up to Bastione.
 Alternatively, you can get there from Via Università, in Castello.

 Visit the Roman Amphitheater

-One of the unmissable things to do in Cagliari is visiting the Roman Amphitheater.
-This is located in Viale Sant’Ignazio, and it dates back to the 2nd century AD.
+Cagliari’s Roman Amphitheater is located in Viale Sant’Ignazio, and it dates back to the 2nd century AD.
 It’s been entirely carved out of rock.
 At the height of the Roman empire, it would hold up to 10000 people.
 Until a few years ago it was regularly used for concerts and shows in the summer months.

 Explore the Botanical Gardens